xpqz/documentation/language-reference/docs/language-reference-guide/primitive-functions/non-scalar-selector-functions/deal.md

 ```

 `⎕IO` and `⎕RL` are implicit arguments of Deal.
 A side effect of Deal is to change the value of `⎕RL`.
-See ["Random Link: " on page 1](../../system-functions/system-functions-a-z/system-functions-a-z/rl.md).
+See ["Random Link: "](../../system-functions/system-functions-a-z/system-functions-a-z/rl.md).